josherrickson/workshop-margins/stata_markdown/stata.md

 <</dd_do>>
 ~~~~

-# Syntax for categorical variables.
+# Syntax for estimated means

 Average outcome per level